sawnani/eastlink-store/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Submition questions

+Make sure Node.js is installed (version 18+ recommended)

+Run : npm install
+This installs all dependencies listed in package.json

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+Total Estimated Time : Approximately 5–6 hours

+Desktop Scroll Issue : Desktop layout has a scroll I need some more time to resolve it.

+Items you might consider adding in a future version : creating environmental files. creating seperate interface file for data types. adding lint and preetier
+Adding add to cart logic
+Adding real time search.